jmreicha/autosnap/README.md

 the config file has been created is to run `autosnap --help` to get a listing of all the commands and various options.

+###Disclaimer

+The functionality of this code is currently expirmental so you should only run this at your own risk.
+This will not destroy any data but it should be run if you know what you are doing, and with caution!

+This can potentially crete a loarge number of snapshots, which will cost extra against your AWS bill.
+It shouldn't be a signficant amount but you should be aware that EBS volumes and snapshots aren't free.

 ###Contributing

 Anybody is welcome to contribute to this project.
 Inquiries can be directed to